Muslim Khuchiev

-Muslim Magomedovich Khuchiev (Russian: Мусли́м Магоме́дович Хучи́ев; born 5 August 1971) is a Russian politician, who served as the Prime Minister of the Chechen Republic from June 2018 until his resignation in May 2024.
+Muslim Magomedovich Khuchiev (Муслим Магомедович Хучиев; born 5 August 1971) is a Russian politician, who served as the Prime Minister of the Chechen Republic from June 2018 until his resignation in May 2024.

-Khuchiev acted as Head of the Chechen Republic from 11–16 February 2019 and 13–21 January 2020.
+Khuchiev acted as Head of the Chechen Republic from 11 to 16 February 2019 and from 13 to 21 January 2020.

 Biography

 Khuchiev was born 5 August 1971 in Zakan-Yurt, Checheno-Ingush Autonomous Soviet Socialist Republic.

 Education

 Between 1988 and 1991, Khuchiev studied at the Chechen State University in Grozny.
 In 1991, he transferred to the Faculty of Journalism, Lomonosov Moscow State University, graduating in 1994 with a degree in journalism.

 In 2009, Khuchiev graduated from the Russian Academy of Public Administration with a degree in public and municipal administration.

 In 2018, Khuchiev graduated from the Russian Presidential Academy of National Economy and Public Administration with a master's degree in economics.

 Journalism and commerce

 Khuchiev first worked as a journalist in Moscow between 1995 and 1997, as a correspondent for the Screen of Criminal Reports programme of the Russian Television and Radio Broadcasting Network.

 From May 1998 to June 2004, he was an advertising manager at a manufacturing enterprise called Sokol RS LLC (Moscow).